Humsafar (album): Overview

 Humsafar, came eight years after the release of KK's super-hit debut album Pal.
 It belongs to the pop-rock genre and has a total of 10 songs.

-Humsafar has two songs - "Din Ho Ya Raat" and "Mehki Hawa" - from Pal, KK's earlier album.
-The album has a fun-filled romantic number - "Aasman Ke", featuring the singer and a south Indian model, Suhasi Goradia Dhami, in the video.
+Humsafar has two additional songs — "Din Ho Ya Raat" and "Mehki Hawa"—from Pal, KK's earlier album.
+The album has a fun-filled romantic number—"Aasman Ke", featuring the singer and a south Indian model, Suhasi Goradia Dhami, in the video.
 "Humsafar", the title track, an interplay of English and Hindi lyrics, is about one's conscience and how it is a constant companion in the journey of life.